ShivangiS98/EDA/README.md

 # EDA
 Data understanding and visualization

-Bank Customer Churn Prediction: In this I am going to make an Exploratory Data Analysis (EDA) on this dataset.
+Bank Customer Churn Prediction: In this project I am going to make an Exploratory Data Analysis (EDA) on the dataset.

 Outlines: